 The main business of IPC is exploring for, developing and producing oil and gas.
-IPC holds a portfolio of oil and gas production assets and development projects in Canada, Malaysia, France and the Netherlands with exposure to growth opportunities.
+IPC holds a portfolio of oil and gas production assets and development projects in Canada, Malaysia and France with exposure to growth opportunities.

 PROXIES AND VOTING RIGHTS